Cacti/documentation/Frequently-Asked-Questions.md

-**A:** Check that the network connection between the Remote poller and Main poller is working ok if the link has very high latency this can cause the polling times to increase as the data being transfered from the remote poller will be slowed causing the poll not to finish in time
+**A:** Check that the network connection between the Remote poller and Main poller is working ok if the link has very high latency this can cause the polling times to increase as the data being transferred from the remote poller will be slowed causing the poll not to finish in time

 ---